DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-08-14-lets-get-started-with-cryptocurreny-trading.md

 comments: true
 share: true
 related: true
-excerpt: cryptocurrency trading journey noob blog series
+excerpt: These upcoming weekly blog series is a journey into cryptocurrency trading for beginners.
 ---

 ## Introduction